0xSekar/SiriServerCore-Plugins/README.md

   This plugin enables you to react on search button presses if something was not recognized by SiriServer.
   It will probably be extended to other delayed requests that might be handeled in the future.

+* **Short Message Plugin**:
+  This plugin allows you to send short messages using your voice to any contact.
+It also detect related persons.

 How do I enable the plugins?
 ----------------------------